 - Premature birth - Bacteria from gum disease may initiate an inflammatory response that induces premature labor and early delivery.

 Studies have also shown links between oral health and some oral cancers, developmental and behavioral problems in children, arthritis, and sleeping problems, among others.

 To protect your oral health, and subsequently your general health, it is important that you exercise proper oral hygiene.
 This includes brushing your teeth regularly, flossing daily, and scheduling regular dental visits for professional scaling, a thorough examination, and oral cancer screening.

-If you has been more than six months, or years, since your last dental visit, we recommend that you schedule a consultation with Dr. Shaw as soon as possible.
+If you has been more than six months, or years, since your last dental visit, we recommend that you schedule a consultation with Dr. Fossum as soon as possible.
 Contact Great Grins Dental in Austin, TX, today, and remember that caring for your mouth is an investment in your general health.